Byrd Spilman Dewey: Writing career

 Byrd Spilman Dewey's first known work appeared in the Florida Farmer and Fruit Grower newspaper in 1887.
 She contributed to the column "Our Home Circle" by Helen Harcourt under the pen name Aunt Judith Sunshine.
 She provided recipes and household tips on dealing with the harsh South Florida environment.
 In 1887 she published her first article in a national magazine, the Christian Union, entitled "On Toast".

-She followed that article with others in the Christian Union such as "Our Perfect Home (suggested by What I Covet)" and "The Wall Furniture in Our Perfect Home"; all under the pen name of Judith Sunshine.
+She followed that article with others in the Christian Union such as "Our Perfect Home (suggested by What I Covet)" and "The Wall Furniture in Our Perfect Home"; under pen names of Judith Sunshine or Judith Ray.
 In the period between 1889 and 1895 she published a series of articles in Good Housekeeping, mostly short stories on a variety of moral and home topics.

 In 1891, Dewey became the first columnist in Guy Metcalf's newspaper The Tropical Sun.
 She began publishing her weekly column "The Sitting Room" in April 1891 and wrote the column through September 1891.
 Her byline for the columns was "Aunt Judith".
 She also signed several poems, short stories, advice columns, and recipes with the initials J. S. The column featured housekeeping advice, philosophy on family and married life, and recipes suited for the tropical household.

-In 1896 she published her first work under her own name in the Lake Worth Historian, a publication produced by the pioneer women of Lake Worth as a fundraiser for the Royal Poinciana Chapel.
+In 1896, she published her first work under her own name in the Lake Worth Historian, a publication produced by the pioneer women of Lake Worth as a fundraiser for the Royal Poinciana Chapel.

 Little, Brown & Company published her sentinel work, Bruno, in 1899.
 The book sold well across the country—more than 100,000 copies during its first year of publication—and was received well in national reviews.
 It was featured as a standard reader in several school catalogs around the United States.
 The book was autobiographical in nature, with Mrs. Dewey becoming the character of "Judith" and her husband the character of "Julius".
 That Bruno served as an autobiography was confirmed in the 2012 biography of the Deweys, Pioneering Palm Beach: The Deweys and the South Florida Frontier, where the authors were able to match land records and events to the book's storyline.